VictorVy/gifRender/README.md

 Want to make a GIF slideshow out of your family pictures?
 Look no further than _gifRender_!

+### Why gifRender?

+I decided to create _gifRender_ as a natural continuation of [my previous project](https://github.com/VictorVy/myGallery), a media gallery program equipped with a tagging system and search functionality.
+One of the planned features for this project was a simple image, GIF, and/or video editing tool.
+It ended up falling outside the scope of the project, so I decided this would be a good opportunity to create a new project that would focus on this feature, starting with GIFs.

 ### User stories

 - As a user, I want to be able to add an arbitrary number of images to a list called a roster